Big Day, Big Opportunities!

 In addition to civil engineering internships, Florida Tech students culminate their senior year of civil engineering with a capstone design project.
 These team-based projects are completed over the course of two semesters, and students take their designs from basic blueprints to presentable projects at the Northrop Grumman Senior Design Showcase held on campus each spring.
 Capstone projects are designed to simulate a real-world civil engineering situation and include multiple presentations and investigations of project feasibility and environmental impacts.

-The Accreditation Board for Engineering and Technology (ABET) accredits Florida Tech's civil engineering program.
+The Bachelor of Science degree in Civil Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 The Civil Engineering Advisory Committee (CEAC) is involved in reviewing the department's strategic plan and takes part in the outcome assessment process of the academic program ensuring the learning outcomes are achieved.
 The CEAC also helps connect students with the civil engineering industry by providing guest lecturers, field trip opportunities and civil engineering internships.

 In addition to the technical education students receive from the university, the Construction Industry Advisory Board (CIAB) provides students with a solid understanding of the many difficult management issues engineering professionals face in the construction industry.